all-contributors/cli/README.md

 * `contributorTemplate`: Define your own template to generate the contributor list.
 * `badgeTemplate`: Define your own template to generate the badge.
+* `isEnterprise`: True if repo is hosted on a githhub enterprise instance.

 ## Contributors